thombauer/thombauer.github.io/_posts/2020-10-15-srf_news_processing.md

 Title Image by: <span>Photo by <a href="https://unsplash.com/@raphaelphotoch?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Raphael Schaller</a> on <a href="https://unsplash.com/s/photos/words?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

+In the following short introduction to the topic I want to show how easy news headlines can be crawled, present approaches to data preparation and to produce a plot that is annotated with important events.
+I know about the phrase yesterday's news but sometimes it can present interesting data to play around with.

 ![covid](/assets/img/srf.jpg)
 <span>Photo by <a href="https://unsplash.com/@martinsanchez?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Martin Sanchez</a> on <a href="https://unsplash.com/s/photos/news-corona?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>